tirupati17/inoutexpensemanager/_pages/privacypolicy.md

 InOut - Expense Manager may update this privacy policy periodically.
 We encourage users to review this policy frequently for any changes.

 ## Contact Us

-If you have any questions or suggestions about our Terms of Service or Privacy Policy, do not hesitate to contact us through the app's support feature.

-## Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: [tirupti.balan@gmail.com](mailto:tirupti.balan@gmail.com).

 This policy is effective as of 5th Jul 2023.